- Use of Computing and Communication Facilities Policy

 - University supplied email addresses should not be used to register on inappropriate or suspicious web sites or mailing lists as this can often contribute to the receiving of SPAM emails.
 In these cases, the emails can be classified as legitimate as you have subscribed to receive them;

-- When using the Electronic Communication recording facilities, ALL parties must give verbal consent both prior to recording starting and again once the recording has commenced.
+- When using the Electronic Communication recording facilities, with the exception of recording in support of teaching processes e.g. lecture capture, ALL parties must give verbal consent both prior to recording starting and again once the recording has commenced.
 If any party does not wish to have the session recorded, it must not be activated.

 - For calls to both the Contact Centre and Service Desk, callers will hear a message advising calls may be recorded for quality and training purposes and be given the option to opt out of having the call recorded.

 The University cannot protect individuals against the existence or receipt of material that may offend them.
 Those who make use of electronic communications are warned that they may willingly or unwillingly come across, or be recipients of, material that they may find offensive.
 Members of the University community are expected to demonstrate good taste and sensitivity to others in their communications.

 Federation University Australia has established university and campus wide group Email addresses in order to allow more effective use of inter campus Email.
 Group-mailing addresses have been created for each campus and for the University as a whole.
 The following conditions of use will be applied in order to maintain both the efficiency and usefulness of the group Email service.

 - Group Email addressed may be used for University business only and must not be used for personal or commercial activities;

 - All communications sent to any of these group addresses should be University related.
 Personal announcements (eg Lost Pets, For Sale, Lights left on, Lost property etc) must not be sent to these “everyone” addresses;

 - For wider distribution across all campuses, use of FedNews, or equivalent, is encouraged;